tomaae/homeassistant-portainer/README.md

 ### Code Formatting

-This project uses Black for code formatting:
+This project uses Black for code formatting.
+All code must be Black-formatted before committing.
+VS Code is configured to auto-format on save if you use the provided settings.

 ```bash
 # Format all Python files